olefriis/advent-of-code/2019/18/README.md

 I think I am ready for part 2.
 Part 2 _seems_ pretty straightforward to me - instead of each player state having one position, it will have 4, and on each iteration we will try moving each of these 4 positions.
 We'll see how it turns out.

+## Part 2

+Yup!
+Basically changed the base data structure to go from superpositions instead of keys, got rid of all the Rust compiler errors, and it worked first time.
+Nice.